John Tortorella: Columbus Blue Jackets

 On October 21, 2015, Tortorella was hired to replace Todd Richards as the Columbus Blue Jackets' head coach, after the Blue Jackets started the 2015–16 season with a 0–7–0 record.
-As compensation for hiring Tortorella, the Vancouver Canucks received the 55th overall pick (used to select Jonah Gadjovich) in the 2017 NHL Entry Draft from the Blue Jackets.
-On March 19, 2016, the Blue Jackets faced the New Jersey Devils and Tortorella became the 26th head coach in NHL history, and the first born in the United States, to coach 1,000 games.
+As compensation for the Blue Jackets hiring Tortorella, the Canucks received the 55th overall pick (used to select Jonah Gadjovich) in the 2017 NHL entry draft from the Blue Jackets.
+On March 19, 2016, when the Blue Jackets faced the New Jersey Devils, Tortorella became the 26th head coach in NHL history, and the first born in the United States, to coach 1,000 games.

 On December 18, 2016, the Blue Jackets defeated the Canucks in overtime 4–3, making Tortorella the first American-born coach with 500 victories.
 His success in the 2016–17 season resulted in his second Jack Adams Award.

 On January 10, 2019, Tortorella became the first American-born coach, and 19th overall, to reach 600 victories when the Blue Jackets defeated the Nashville Predators.
-In the 2019 Stanley Cup playoffs, Tortorella's Blue Jackets won their first playoff series in franchise history by eliminating his old team, the Tampa Bay Lightning; also being the first time that the Presidents' Trophy-winning team failed to win any playoff game despite the Lightning matching the record of 62 regular season wins.
+In the 2019 Stanley Cup playoffs, Tortorella's Blue Jackets won their first playoff series in franchise history by eliminating his old team, the Tampa Bay Lightning.
+It was also the first time that the Presidents' Trophy-winning team failed to win any playoff games despite the Lightning matching the record of 62 regular season wins.

 On January 2, 2020, Tortorella was fined $20,000 by the NHL for negative comments he made about the on-ice officials on December 29, 2019, after they mishandled the clock in overtime, causing the Blue Jackets to lose 3–2 against the Chicago Blackhawks.
 The NHL required Tortorella to refrain from similar behavior for the remainder of the year or be fined $25,000; however, on August 25, 2020, Tortorella was fined an additional $25,000 for his actions during virtual media availability following the Blue Jackets' elimination from the playoff bubble by the eventual champion Tampa Bay Lightning.
 In spite of the controversy, he was named a Jack Adams finalist for the second time as Blue Jackets coach and fifth overall.

-On May 9, 2021, Tortorella agreed to mutually part ways with the Blue Jackets after the expiration of his contract.
+On May 9, 2021, Tortorella and the Blue Jackets mutually agreed part ways after the expiration of his contract.
 Tortorella finished his tenure with the Blue Jackets with the most wins of any head coach in franchise history.